-Home refrigeration accounts for 13% of all energy consumed by our food system.16 Today's convenience foods rely heavily on refrigeration for preservation.
-Consider a smaller, more efficient refrigerator and buying smaller quantities of fresh produce more frequently.
-Refrigerator efficiency more than doubled from 1977 to 1997, but increases in size have largely offset this improvement.^{16,43}
+Home refrigeration accounts for 13% of all energy consumed by our food system.16 Refrigerator efficiency more than doubled from 1972 to 1990, when the first set of efficiency standards took effect.
+Yet increases in size have largely offset this improvement.^{16,43} Today's convenience foods rely heavily on refrigeration for preservation.
+Switching out old refrigerators with more efficient models (e.g., ENERGY STAR) can save energy and money.
+Also consider buying smaller quantities of fresh produce more frequently.^{16,44}